-Now comes my great recipe for Brussels Sprouts fry.
+Now comes my great recipe for Roast Brussels Sprouts.
 Preparing the autumn and winter vegetables in a simple, excellent and tasty way is the subject of this article.

 Maybe you don’t know the green cabbage buds yet!
 I’ll show you how to become a vegetable fan with this wonderful preparation.

 The dish is vegetarian, quick and easy to prepare.
 So your dinner will be light and healthy, because Brussels sprouts are as digestible as a light food.

 Caramelized Brussels sprouts – you will lick your fingers after it!